 Cost of Studying in the United States

-Here are some examples of tuition fees for international students in the USA:
+Here are some examples of tuition fees for international students in the USA.
+Graduate tuition often varies by program, so program-specific examples are shown where a single standard annual tuition is not published.

-To reduce the overall academic costs, international students are encouraged to apply for scholarships.
-Here are some of the scholarships offered by US institutions:
+To reduce overall academic costs, international students are encouraged to apply for scholarships and financial aid.
+Availability, award amounts, and eligibility can change, so students should confirm details on the official university pages before applying.
+Here are some scholarships and financial aid options offered by US institutions:

 Presidential Graduate Fellowship Program (Master’s, Ph.D.)